bradcar/MicroPython_BMPxxx/README.md

 * Various error checks.

 ## Getting Started - Installing
 This driver has three required files: __init__.py, bmp58x.py, and i2c_helpers.py.
 All three must be copied to the board (/ or /lib) in order for it to work.
 We find it best to have them in a directory [micropython_bmp58x](micropython_bmp58x).
-The best way to start is to type some of the provided [examples](examples).
+The best way to start is to try some of the provided [examples](examples).

 ## Sample Usage
 Required Imports: